 This is not what authority means in the classroom, however.
 Authority, properly understood, is a beautiful gift to the students because it grants them freedom within bounds of what is good.
 No one is free in the anarchic classroom, for the teacher is oppressed by the caprices of the students, and the students are prohibited by their own disorder from pursuing their own good through learning.

-(Those who suggest that students will, of their own accord and with no external prompting or requirement, pursue that which is best for them and their education, would do well to observe more carefully the impulses of teenagers.)
+(If anyone suggests that students will, of their own accord and with no external prompting or requirement, pursue that which is best for them and their education, perhaps they would do well to observe more carefully the impulses of teenagers.)

 Thus, there must be order.
 The teacher’s responsibility is to enforce order; the students’ responsibility is to exercise self-control in accordance with the given parameters.